ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    recommended edge to consume (start-edge-rec).
 How the server calculates the recommended edge depends on the implementation.
-   Ideally, if the client does not provide a version tag, the server should recommend the edge of the latest snapshot available.
-If the client does provide a version tag, the server should calculate the cumulative size of the incremental updates available from that version onward and compare it to the size of the complete resource snapshot.
-If the snapshot is bigger, the server should recommend the first incremental update edge starting from the client's tagged version.
-Otherwise, the server should recommend the latest snapshot edge.
+   Ideally, if the client does not provide a version tag, the server SHOULD recommend the edge of the latest snapshot available.
+If the client does provide a version tag, the server SHOULD calculate the cumulative size of the incremental updates available from that version onward and compare it to the size of the complete resource snapshot.
+If the snapshot is bigger, the server SHOULD recommend the first incremental update edge starting from the client's tagged version.
+Otherwise, the server SHOULD recommend the latest snapshot edge.

 If the request has any errors, the TIPS service MUST return an HTTP